Baby Sucking Hand: Reasons, Risks, And Ways To Deal With It

 3. Is it okay if a newborn sucks their thumbs?

-According to Dr. Wiener, “Babies may be aggressively eating their hands and crying because they may have significant pain in their mouth for a variety of reasons or they may be stressed.
+According to Dr. Wiener, “Babies may be aggressively biting their hands and crying because they may have significant pain in their mouth for a variety of reasons or they may be stressed.
 Also, your baby may not be getting enough calories, even though they appear to be eating enough.
 In such cases, their nutritional status may need to be explored.”

 Sucking on hands and fingers is part of a baby’s normal development, and they outgrow the habit.
 If you suspect hand sucking is due to teething or hunger, check for any hunger- or teething-related cues.
-Place dangerous objects out of baby’s reach and keep their hands clean.
+Place dangerous objects out of the baby’s reach and keep their hands clean.
 If your baby continues with hand sucking even beyond the age of four years, do not hesitate to consult a pediatrician.

 Infographic: Understanding The Hand-To-Mouth Behavior In Babies